Green Halloween: How to Host a Halloween Costume Swap

 A DIY costume often saves a lot of money, but can involve a pretty big time investment as you run from Goodwill to thrift shops looking for all the necessary elements.
 (Be sure to check out these amazing nature-inspired DIY Halloween costumes.)

-When you take part in a Halloween costume swap, you’re limiting waste even more.
-Fewer resources are used to make new product, but it also means less packaging, less transportation of the product, and less waste from costumes being trashed.
+When you take part in a Halloween costume swap, you further limit waste.
+Fewer resources are used to make new product, and it also means less packaging, no transportation of the product, and less waste from costumes being trashed.

 Host a Halloween Costume Swap